This Starbucks blueberry muffins copycat recipe is incredibly moist, buttery, and bursting with blueberries!

 It makes perfectly sweet muffins loaded with juicy blueberries.
 They’re golden crisp on the outside and moist and buttery on the inside.

-I’m telling you, this recipe will give Starbucks a run for their money.
+I’m telling you, this recipe will give Starbucks a run for its money.

 These muffins are so fantastic, they’ll make any morning extra special.
 They’re a cinch to make, too, so you can have them anytime.

-Butter: While some recipes call for oil, I like using butter for the flavor.
+- Butter: While some recipes call for oil, I like using butter for the flavor.
 Besides, the muffins will already be moist thanks to the blueberries, so there’s really no need for oil.
-If you want both texture and flavor, you can always use both oil and butter.

 Can I Use Frozen Blueberries?